cjmcmahon1/FINCH/README.md

 ![image](Images/Presentation_Images/Figures/interference_sim_diagram.jpg)\
 Here, the two fields are the same, and they propagate the same distance forward/backward to the imaging plane, where we then take the absolute value squared to get the intensity.
 One of the two fields is given a relative phase shift, however.
 This phase shift is important to be able to recover a single field from a series of interference patterns.
 ## Code Structure
 Relevant scripts for plotting simulation are in the top directory `./`.
 Most helper functions are in the subfolder `./MATLAB_functions`.
-Some scripts for processing actual data are in `./Data_Scripts/`, along with some data-specific helper functions.
-Scripts designed to test basic functionality of the Fresnel propagator, Fourier transform, etc., are in `./Test_Scripts`.
+Some scripts for processing actual data are in `./Data_Scripts/`.
+Scripts designed to test basic functionality of the Fresnel propagator, Fourier transform, etc., are in `./Test_Scripts`.\
+The span of this code is the Generation of fresnel holograms from simulated or real images, fresnel propagation of the holograms, and figure/movie generation to view in focus images. \
+We additionally study the addition of shot noise to the input images, to analyze the effect on the resulting hologram.
+To aid in this we calculate several metrics for quantifying the performance of the FINCH system.
+These studies can be found in `Focal_Distance_Study.m`.
 ## Bench Setup
 The actual setup uses a triangle interferometer, which produces the same effect as the simulated bi-refringent lens.\
 ![image](Images/Presentation_Images/Figures/FINCH%20Triangle%20Interferometer%20V2.png)\